Breee/raidquaza/README.md

 Which means that in channel `CHANNEL_ID_1` you can only search within the geofences defined in `"config/geofence1.txt"`, and in channel `CHANNEL_ID_2` you can only search within the geofences defined in `"config/geofence2.txt"`.

+If you do not need this feature, just delete the section in the config.

 ## 4. Starting the bot
 Call: